 weighting the observed intensities.
 Samples close to the separation-unit

 location being smoothed have the most weight in determining the estimate.

-be any of the following strings:
+be any of the following character vectors:

 'tricubic' (default) —

 mslowess(..., 'RobustIterations', specifies the number of iterations (

 no robust fit is performed.
 For robust smoothing, small residual values

 at every span are outweighed to improve the new estimate.

 iterations are usually adequate, while larger values might be computationally